a7medkamel/eb2/README.md

   - isolated the gap by blue taping a bunch of the trims, I will try to narrow down exactly under which trim the gap is
   > we might need to remove the trim anyway to install roller shades

-- [ ] garage door doesn't close fully on the left side
-  - garage door only closes 1/3 tries, meets resistance and goes back up, looks like it is twisting
-  > I contacted James, scheduled for Tuesday 22nd

 - [ ] 2 lines of grout in master shower are flaking
 - [ ] garage has lots of gaps in it
 - [ ] door bell rings on its own